Our 7 Year Old Son Has Been Diagnosed With Leukemia | Childhood Cancer Diagnosis

 How was Gunner diagnosed with leukemia?

 At the office Friday morning, we retested for strep throat and mono.
 Still negative.
 Blood was drawn in the office for a lab work up and a urine sample was collected.
 Gunner’s fever Thursday night had been 102.5.
 It had been around 99-100.
 So the spike in fever REALLY concerned me.
 Something was causing his body to try and fight but what was it?
 We were sent for a chest x-ray and told the doctor would call us at home when the results were in.
 On our drive home, we stopped for groceries.
 Gunner picked out some Powerade to stay hydrated and a few snacks since he didn’t have much of an appetite.
 We walked in the house, I no more than sat the bags on the counter when his doctor called.
 He said Gunner’s hemoglobin and platelet counts were very low.
 His white blood cell count should have been 10 and it was 47,000.
 He said to go to the ER immediately.
-We would be admitted to run tests and hopefully pin point what was causing the fever.
+We would be admitted to run tests.
+Hopeful they would pin point what was causing the fever.

 We arrived at the ER and were taken back right away.
 Blood tests were run and the ER doctor came back quickly.
 I thought we were looking at pneumonia or something similar.
 He walked into the room and said, “My pathologist looked at the results and your son has leukemia.”
 I was speechless.
 How can my son be diagnosed with leukemia?
 There must be a mistake.
 I quickly turned to my left to make sure my husband was ok and verify that I wasn’t in the midst of a horrific dream.
 The look on my husband’s face crushed my soul.
 He looked as devastated as I felt.
 My heart literally hurt.